harish-shivaram/shilly-jekyll/_books/2022-06-06-sapiens-a-brief-history-of-humankind.md

 date: 2022-06-06
 image: /images/blog/3113.jpg
 layout: post
-excerpt: It's like a common man's version of Guns, Germs and Steel by Jared Diamond.
+description: It's like a common man's version of Guns, Germs and Steel by Jared Diamond.
 But where Diamond's book is a scientific treatise, this one has a more narrative structure along with some insightful conclusions
 book: true
 ---